skipoleschris/xsbt-cucumber-plugin/README.markdown

 ### EXPERIMENTAL RELEASE ###
 This is currently an experimental release of the ability to run cucumber as a standard SBT test framework.
 The basic mechanisms are in place, but currently the following are broken / do not work:

-* When running the 'test' target, cucumber runs but then seems to lock up rather than return control back to SBT [Major]
-* Currently does not work with Scala 2.10.0-RC1 (I've only been testing against 2.9.2 projects and need to cross-build the integration project to allow it to work)
+* Currently MAY not work with Scala 2.10.0-RC1 (I've only been testing against 2.9.2 projects and need to cross-build the integration project to allow it to work)
 * There is currently no support for 'test-only' and no way to just run features with specific names or tags
 * When running in a multi-project setup, the cucumbers for each project are run in parallel and the output is interleaved and thus unreadable.